realgrm/toolbox-desktop-integration/README.md

 # Using with podman

-Although this was created with toolbox in mind, it was tested with some containers created with podman and it worked the same way.
+~~Although this was created with toolbox in mind, it was tested with some containers created with podman and it worked the same way.~~
+EDIT: Currently, it only works with the default toolbox

  # Results